 Markdown Importer

 Just finished the Markdown Importer.
-It works either on a document- / chapter-level but also on a paragraph-level.
-Some screenshots:
+It works either on a document- / chapter-level but

 The implementation is pretty straight-forward and summed up below: